New Forest: History

 In this County [Hantshire] is New-Forest, formerly called Ytene, being about 30 miles in compass; in which said tract William the Conqueror (for the making of the said Forest a harbour for Wild-beasts for his Game) caused 36 Parish Churches, with all the Houses thereto belonging, to be pulled down, and the poor Inhabitants left succourless of house or home.
 But this wicked act did not long go unpunished, for his Sons felt the smart thereof; Richard being blasted with a pestilent Air; Rufus shot through with an Arrow; and Henry his Grand-child, by Robert his eldest son, as he pursued his Game, was hanged among the boughs, and so dyed.
 This Forest at present affordeth great variety of Game, where his Majesty oft-times withdraws himself for his divertisement.

 The reputed spot of Rufus's death is marked with a stone known as the Rufus Stone.

 John White, Bishop of Winchester, said of the forest:

 From God and Saint King Rufus did Churches take, From Citizens town-court, and mercate place, From Farmer lands: New Forrest for to make, In Beaulew tract, where whiles the King in chase Pursues the hart, just vengeance comes apace, And King pursues.
 Tirrell him seing not, Unwares him flew with dint of arrow shot.

-The common rights were confirmed by statute in 1698.
+The common rights were confirmed by the New Forest Act 1697 (9 Will.
+3. c.
+33) in 1698.
 The New Forest became a source of timber for the Royal Navy, and plantations were created in the 18th century for this purpose.
 During the Great Storm of 1703, about 4,000 oak trees were lost.

-The naval plantations encroached on the rights of the Commoners, but the Forest gained new protection under the New Forest Act 1877, which confirmed the historic rights of the Commoners and entrenched that the total of enclosures was henceforth not to exceed 65 km2 at any time.
+The naval plantations encroached on the rights of the Commoners, but the Forest gained new protection under the New Forest Act 1877 (40 & 41 Vict. c. cxxi), which confirmed the historic rights of the Commoners and entrenched that the total of enclosures was henceforth not to exceed 65 km2 at any time.
 It also reconstituted the Court of Verderers as representatives of the Commoners (rather than the Crown).